Atherosclerosis

-Atherosclerosis is a pattern of the disease arteriosclerosis in which the wall of the artery develops abnormalities, called lesions.
-These lesions may lead to narrowing due to the buildup of atheromatous plaque.
-At onset there are usually no symptoms, but if they develop, symptoms generally begin around middle age.
-When severe, it can result in coronary artery disease, stroke, peripheral artery disease, or kidney problems, depending on which arteries are affected.
+Atherosclerosis is a pattern of the disease arteriosclerosis, characterized by development of abnormalities called lesions in walls of arteries.
+This is a chronic inflammatory disease involving many different cell types and is driven by elevated blood levels of cholesterol.
+These lesions may lead to narrowing of the arterial walls due to buildup of atheromatous plaques.

+At the onset, there are usually no symptoms, but if they develop, symptoms generally begin around middle age.
+In severe cases, it can result in coronary artery disease, stroke, peripheral artery disease, or kidney disorders, depending on the body part(s) in which the affected arteries are located.

-The exact cause is not known and is proposed to be multifactorial.
-Risk factors include abnormal cholesterol levels, elevated levels of inflammatory markers, high blood pressure, diabetes, smoking, obesity, family history, genetic, and an unhealthy diet.
-Plaque is made up of fat, cholesterol, calcium, and other substances found in the blood.
+The exact cause of atherosclerosis is unknown and is proposed to be multifactorial.
+Risk factors include abnormal cholesterol levels, elevated levels of inflammatory biomarkers, high blood pressure, diabetes, smoking (both active and passive smoking), obesity, genetic factors, family history, lifestyle habits, and an unhealthy diet.
+Plaque is made up of fat, cholesterol, immune cells, calcium, and other substances found in the blood.
 The narrowing of arteries limits the flow of oxygen-rich blood to parts of the body.
-Diagnosis is based upon a physical exam, electrocardiogram, and exercise stress test, among others.
+Diagnosis is based upon a physical exam, electrocardiogram, and exercise stress test, among others, depending on the affected artery or arteries.

-Prevention is generally by eating a healthy diet, exercising, not smoking, and maintaining a normal weight.
-Treatment of established disease may include medications to lower cholesterol such as statins, blood pressure medication, or medications that decrease clotting, such as aspirin.
-A number of procedures may also be carried out such as percutaneous coronary intervention, coronary artery bypass graft, or carotid endarterectomy.
+Prevention guidelines include eating a healthy diet, exercising, not smoking, and maintaining a normal body weight.
+Treatment of established atherosclerotic disease may include medications to lower cholesterol such as statins, blood pressure medication, and anticoagulant therapies to reduce the risk of blood clot formation.
+As the disease state progresses, more invasive strategies are applied, such as percutaneous coronary intervention, coronary artery bypass graft, or carotid endarterectomy.
+In some individuals, genetic factors are also implicated in the disease process and cause a strongly increased predisposition to development of atherosclerosis.

 Atherosclerosis generally starts when a person is young and worsens with age.
 Almost all people are affected to some degree by the age of 65.
-It is the number one cause of death and disability in the developed world.
-Though it was first described in 1575, there is evidence that the condition occurred in people more than 5,000 years ago.
+It is the number one cause of death and disability in developed countries.
+Though it was first described in 1575, there is evidence suggesting that this disease state is genetically inherent in the broader human population, with its origins tracing back to CMAH genetic mutations that may have occurred more than two million years ago during the evolution of hominin ancestors of modern human beings.